LvInSaNevL/bongo-blocks/README.md

 The boys annual Minecraft kick - 2024 edition

 ## Instructions
+### If at *any* time you have issues or questions, please feel free to reach out to me or Lukas
 1. Download [Minecraft](https://www.minecraft.net/en-us/download) Java Edition and install it
 2. Launch the 1.20.1 version of Minecraft, once you get to the menu you can close out of Minecraft
 	- For instructions on how to install a different version of Minecraft, use [this guide](https://help.minecraft.net/hc/en-us/articles/360034754852-Change-Game-Version-for-Minecraft-Java-Edition)